cdsmith/HMock/README.md

 And you're done.

+### Which GHC versions are supported?

+HMock is tested with GHC versions from 8.4 through 9.0.

 ## Case Study: Mocking Template Haskell

 As a non-trivial case study in the use of HMock, consider the problem of testing